g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 or
 set protocols bgp group iBGP-AS65020-West family evpn signaling
 ```
-Ok, with the family EVPN running in the network, we can configure the EVI!
+Ok, with the EVPN family running across the backbone, we can configure our EVPN Instances (EVI)!

-Both sites belongs the same customer, and both sites are multihomed.
-Different than VPLS, here we can do a active-active multihoming, using ESI-LAGs!
+Both sites belong to the same customer, and both are multi-homed.
+Unlike VPLS, EVPN allows us to implement true active-active multi-homing using ESI-LAGs!
-What is this?
-Basically, we'll configure a LACP in both PEs with the same system-id, for the customer the PEs will be like a single one, the traffic will be load-balanced between the two PEs.
-And the traffic for the CE, will be load-balanced using the aliasing label!
-To avoid loops, we have a DF Router, that will forward the BUM traffic.
-This is perfect, I confess.
+How does this work?
+Basically, we configure LACP on both PEs using the exact same system-ID.
+From the customer's perspective, the two PEs look like a single logical switch, and outbound traffic is naturally load-balanced across the links.
+Return traffic destined for the CE is load-balanced using the EVPN Aliasing label!
+To prevent forwarding loops, a Designated Forwarder (DF) is elected to handle BUM (Broadcast, Unknown Unicast, Multicast) traffic.
+It’s an incredibly elegant design, I must confess.

-Another detail in the topology, is the VLAN used, to permit the communication between the two sites, we'll do a VLAN normalization, swapping the VLAN tag to 1234.
+Another key detail in our topology is the VLAN mapping.
+To allow communication between the two sites, we'll perform VLAN normalization, translating the local VLAN tags to a common VLAN of 1234 in the core.

-Let's start with the configuration in R1 and R2:
+Let's start with the configuration on R1 and R2:
 R1:
 ```
 set interfaces ge-0/0/6 description to-CE12-1